jaybidwai02/jsFrameworks/angularJs/flight-search/ThoughtWorks/ReadMe.txt

 	A. Initialization
 	B. Action handler in controller
 	C. Service function call -
-			** used Spies of jasmine to check service function is being called or not.
+			** used Spies(spyOn) of jasmine to check service function is being called or not.
-			** used Spies of jasmine to check service function return value.
+			** used Spies(spyOn) of jasmine to check service function return value.

 2. Logical Sepration of code